GeoscienceAustralia/dea-knowledge-hub/docs/validation/site-report/2025-03-02-MUL/index.md

-# 2025-03-02-MUL: Mullion, Landsat 9 and Sentinel-2B dual overpass
+# 2025-03-02 MUL: Mullion, Landsat 9 and Sentinel-2B dual overpass

 This is a report of the field data collected on 2 March 2025 at the location of Mullion to validate the satellite data of the Landsat 9 and Sentinel-2B dual overpass.